Mogambo: Development

-In 1946, the Los Angeles Times reported MGM were considering remaking Red Dust with Marilyn Maxwell as a possible star.
+In 1946, the Los Angeles Times reported MGM was considering remaking Red Dust with Marilyn Maxwell as a possible star.
 In March 1948, Marie McDonald reportedly screen tested for the Jean Harlow part.
 In May 1949, Maxwell and Gene Kelly were being considered for lead roles.

-The studio went on to have a great deal of success with color remakes of older films shot on location overseas, including King Solomon's Mines (1950) and Quo Vadis (1951).
-In August 1951, MGM announced they would make Mogambo, which would be shot on location in Africa.
-The producer would be Sam Zimbalist who had made King Solomon's Mines and the star would be Clark Gable.
+The studio had a great deal of success with color remakes of older films shot on location overseas, including King Solomon's Mines (1950) and Quo Vadis (1951).
+In August 1951, MGM announced it would make Mogambo, shot on location in Africa.
+The producer would be Sam Zimbalist who had made King Solomon's Mines, and the star would be Clark Gable.

 In February 1952, Zimbalist scouted locations in Africa for six weeks.
 In June, John Ford agreed to direct.

 Casting

 Shelley Winters was mentioned as a possible co-star.
-Patricia Neal was also discussed.
+Patricia Neal also was discussed.
 In June 1952, Ava Gardner signed.

 Grace Kelly was not the first choice for the role of Linda Nordley.
-Gene Tierney dropped out due to not wanting to leave Aly Khan in Paris.
+Gene Tierney withdrew because she did not want to leave Aly Khan in Paris.